Lightning-AI/pytorch-lightning/docs/source/extensions/strategy.rst

 * Launch and teardown of training processes (if applicable).
 * Setup communication between processes (NCCL, GLOO, MPI, and so on).
-* Provide a unified communication interface for reduction, broadcast and so on.
+* Provide a unified communication interface for reduction, broadcast, and so on.
 * Owns the LightningModule
 * Handles/owns optimizers and schedulers.